-What employees want more than anything is to feel that their contribution to a business is not only recognized and valued but also is a kind of investment in their own future; if they know that they are working towards something personally beneficial, be it a promotion, award, pay rise or bonus, they will be more eager to carry out their duties day to day.
+It is clear that employees want to feel that their contribution to a business is not only recognized and valued but also is a kind of investment in their own future.
+If they know that they are working towards something personally beneficial - be it a promotion, award, pay rise or bonus - , they might be more eager to carry out their duties day to day.

 As such, it makes sense to focus employee engagement projects on corporate training and development.
-By providing workers with access to the kinds of resources that will enhance their skill sets, bolster their leadership abilities and steward them along the path to tangible progression within the organization, you will be incentivizing them to feel more connected with their job and the company as a whole.
+By providing your teams with access to the kinds of resources that will enhance their skill sets, boost their leadership abilities and steward them along the path to tangible progression within the organization, you will be incentivizing them to feel more connected with their job and the company as a whole.

 Furthermore, it is worth noting that any training and development you fund will not just enhance the outlook for individual employees, but also provide perks to the business itself.
 Workers that are well trained and qualified to a high level will be more impactful and productive, and because they are also engaged and satisfied, their loyalty will pay dividends in the long run.